rudyrooman/District-Traffic-Planning/README.md

 g. use langsteuitweg , langsteinweg param to give maximum inbound and outbounddistances for any node.
 	this ensures that all streets have reasonable travel distances.

-step 3: solve in ampl
+step 3: solve in ampl ( minimizes bidirectional streets)

 step 4. open '2018plan.svg' to evaluatie result.